Related Content

 the high speed line:

-Four train services currently travel on the high speed line from Belgium to The Netherlands.
+Five groups of train now travel on the high speed line from Belgium to The Netherlands.

 These are the only direct trains from The Netherlands to Paris, but if you will be heading to destinations to the south of the French capital, it can be worth connecting into the TGV trains on from Bruxelles-Midi to other French cities.